-When the proxy settings of your Windows 10 PC gets changed, you won’t even know.
+When the proxy settings of your Windows 10 or Windows 11 PC gets changed, you won’t even know.
 It can be unintentional, it can be due to a wrong software installation, or due to a harmful program that can alter the proxy settings without your knowledge.

 Thanks to the wrong proxy settings, you may suddenly notice that the web page is not loading or loading very slow.
 In short, you start facing connection problems while browsing the web.
 So, how do you fix this is change in proxy settings issue?
 Let’s see how.

 Step 1: Press the Windows key + R to open the Run command.
 Now, type regedit in the search box and hit Enter.